myokit/myokit/README.md

     ./install/gnome-kde

-Windows users can install icons using the Myokit installer, available on [http://myokit.org/windows]
+Windows users can install icons using the [Myokit installer for Windows](http://myokit.org/windows).

 ## Using Myokit as a library
 If you want to be able to access Myokit from outside the Myokit directory (so that `import myokit` will work in any Python program), run: